vpukhanov/urbanite/README.md

 The project uses RSpec for unit and integration testing, run tests with `bin/rspec`.

+## Deployment

+Urbanite is deployed using [Kamal](https://kamal-deploy.org/).
+The deployment is configured in `config/deploy.yml`.

+The following environment variables need to be set:

+- `KAMAL_SERVER_IP`: The IP address of the deployment server
+- `KAMAL_SERVER_USER`: The SSH user for the deployment server
+- `KAMAL_REGISTRY_USERNAME`: Username for the Docker registry
+- `KAMAL_REGISTRY_PASSWORD`: Password for the Docker registry
+- `RAILS_MASTER_KEY`: The Rails master key for decrypting credentials

+To deploy the application, ensure that the environment variables are set, and run `kamal deploy` or `kamal setup` if this is the first time deploying to the particular server.

 ## Code Style

 Rubocop is used for code linting and formatting.
 Run `bin/rubocop -a` to automatically fix style issues.
 The project follows the [Ruby Omakase style guide](https://github.com/rails/rubocop-rails-omakase).